-- 1. Viridians Streptococci sometimes exhibit a weak positive reaction.
-Proper anaerobic conditions must be maintained for optimal recovery of organisms. - 2.
-Individual organisms differ in their growth requirement and may show variable growth patterns on the medium . - 3.
+- 1. Individual organisms differ in their growth requirement and may show variable growth patterns on the medium - 2.
 Each lot of the medium has been tested for the organisms specified on the COA.
-It is recommended to users to validate the medium for any specific microorganism other than mentioned in the COA based on the user's unique requirement. - 4.
-Further biochemical tests must be carried out for confirmation. - 5.
+It is recommended to users to validate the medium for any specific microorganism other than mentioned in the COA based on the user's unique requirement. - 3.
 It is recommended to store the plates ta 24-30°C to avoid minimum condensation.